HiZLabs/FatFs-Particle/README.md

 # FatFs (Particle library)

-FatFs includes the FatFs library from ChaN (v0.12) and a C++ wrapper and driver interface.
+FatFs includes the FatFs library from ChaN (v0.12) and a C++ driver interface.
 Up to 4 drivers can be loaded simultaneously.

+**Goals of this project**

+- Filesystem I/O on Particle with a license compatible with proprietary projects
+- Separate out device drivers from filesystem driver in an extensible fashion
+- Dynamically attach drivers

 **Quickstart** (using FatFsSD driver included in library)